uboslinux/ubos-docs/sphinx/releases/beta13/release-notes/index.rst

     does not currently ship wallets or other user-facing functionality (which you would likely want to run on a different device, like your phone or PC, anyway).

-  * Dave Winer's River5 RSS "river-of-news" aggregator is now available.
-To install, invoke ``ubos-admin createsite`` and enter ``river`` (not ``river5``) as the name of the app.

   * Added the Wordpress plugin ``indieweb-press-this``.

-  * Wordpress should not nag about available upgrades any more.
-This functionality does not make any sense on UBOS.

 * Important bug fixes: